Master of Divinity

 Program Learning Outcomes

-These mission connections provide the groundwork for the program outcomes that address the contents within the field of study, students’ relationships to the Lord, others, and their calling, and students’ self-awareness and orientation to these relationships.
+These mission connections provide the groundwork for the program outcomes that address the content of the field of study, students’ relationships with the Lord, others, and their calling, and students’ self-awareness and orientation toward these relationships.

-By completing the Master of Arts in Biblical Studies, students will:
+By completing the Master of Divinity, students will:

 • Analyze key concepts and events in the field of biblical studies.
 (Cognitive Focus -